NIILM University, Kaithal: History

-The NIILM University was initially proposed to be established by the NIILM Education Trust in Palwal in June 2009 but on 4 January 2010 the location was changed to Kaithal in the presentation to the government.
-The university was established in 2011 through The Haryana Private Universities (Amendment) Act, 2011.
+NIILM University was initially proposed to be established by the NIILM Education Trust in Palwal in June 2009.
+However, on 4 January 2010, the location was changed to Kaithal during the presentation to the state government.
+The university was officially established in 2011 by the State Legislature of Haryana through The Haryana Private Universities (Amendment) Act, 2011 (Haryana Act No. 16 of 2011).